privatenumber/minification-benchmarks/README.md

 | 13. [uglify-js](packages/minifiers/minifiers/uglify-js.ts) <sub title="Failed: timeout">❌ Timed out</sub> | - | - | <sup>:warning:</sup> `+10,000 ms` |
 </div>

-oxc-minify sweeps smallest minified, smallest minzipped (451,562 bytes), and best balance in about 255 ms, beating @swc/core's 452,471 minzipped bytes at nearly 700 ms. @cminify/cminify-linux-x64 is fastest at about 72 ms but its 623,370 minzipped bytes are far behind.
-Four configurations failed with timeouts: babel-minify, google-closure-compiler, tedivm/jshrink, and uglify-js.
+oxc-minify swept the honors on this artifact, taking the smallest minified output (2121515 bytes), the smallest minzipped output (451562 bytes, 45% gzip reduction), and the best overall balance at an average of about 255 ms. @cminify/cminify-linux-x64 was the fastest at roughly 72 ms but achieved only a 24% gzip reduction, minzipping about 172 KB larger than oxc-minify.
+Four configurations failed, all with unrecorded failure stages: babel-minify, google-closure-compiler, tedivm/jshrink, and uglify-js each timed out.

 ----